State payroll taxes: what you need to know

 Before we dive into the specifics of each state, let’s do a quick overview of the tax payments you can expect to see as you run payroll for your small business.
 There are two types of taxes: employer-paid and employee-paid.

-Employer-paid taxes
+Employer-paid Taxes

 Employee-paid payroll taxes include federal income tax, state income tax (where applicable), FICA (Medicare and Social Security), and in some cases, local taxes.
 The rates for Medicare and Social Security are the same as they are for employers, 1.45% and 6.2% respectively.